Summary

 30 Minute(s)

-Create a superhero associated with the ray that you choose.
+Create a superhero associated with your ray.

-The seven rays students should illustrate are:
+The seven rays students can illustrate are:

-Non-ionizing-Radio, microwave, infrared, visible light,
+Non-Ionizing: radio, microwave, infrared, visible light

 Explain